dgca/web3-starter-kit/packages/contract-gui/README.md

 ## Features

 - Contract Interaction: Easily interact with the contracts in your project.
 Choose a contract to see all read and write functions available.
-- Transaction Feedback: Get immediate feedback on the success of your transactions with returned data visible.
+- Transaction Feedback: Read contract data, submit write transactions, and simulate write transactions.
+See the result of your transaction in the web app.
+If your transaction fails, you'll see the error message.
 - Wallet Integration: Uses Rainbowkit for wallet connectivity.

 ## Requirements